-Policy LPD 41 - Self Build and Custom Homes
+Policy LPD 42 - Self Build and Custom Homes

-On large sites, the Borough Council will seek an appropriate percentage of the dwellings provided for self build and custom plots.
-In all cases, planning permission will be granted for self build and custom homes, provided the following criteria are met:
+Planning permission will be granted for self build and custom homes, provided the following criteria are met:

 - a. the development is in an appropriate location; - b. it accords with Green Belt policy; - c. it is of a high standard of design and does not adversely affect the area by reason of its scale, bulk, form, layout or materials; - d. it would not cause a significant adverse impact on the amenity of nearby residents or occupiers; and - e. there is no significant adverse impact on highway safety and appropriate provision for parking is made.